MicLieg/LinuxGSM-Docs/networking/ports.md

 App          28082  tcp       0
 ```

 Running the `ss` command will bring up any ports that are listening.
-If not, the game server has not started or not correctly binding to its allocated ports.&#x20;
+If not, the game server has not started or not correctly binding to its allocated ports.

 * Check that ports are not already in use by another application.
 * Check that you are trying to listen to an actual interface IP.